TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/VIP/Othorian Nel(King of Tiamat)/Backstory.md

 health of Tiamat to be reborn as well.
 Novachrono gave his power to

-Othorian, Great Hellbringer, and Stone Heart.
+Othorian, Great Hellbringer, and Thror Stonehammer.
 This brought everyone

 together in peace against the common enemy of Tiamat.
 Then in 1063 A.T.